mccoy-lab/sv_selection/README.md

 <!-- https://zenodo.org/record/4469976#.YBCgLXdKhs8 -->

-## Code associated with "Local adaptation and archaic introgression shape global diversity at human structural variant loci."
+## Code associated with "Local adaptation and archaic introgression shape global diversity at human structural variant loci"

-***
+In our paper, we used a graph-based approach to genotype long-read discovered SVs in diverse individuals from the 1000 Genomes Project.
+We searched for locally adaptive SVs and identified strong recent selection at the immunoglobulin locus in Southeast Asian populations.
+Further investigation revealed that the haplotype under positive selection was adaptively introgressed from Neanderthals.

 https://www.biorxiv.org/content/10.1101/2021.01.26.428314v2